luminolabs/lumino-api/DEPLOY.md

 ```bash
 gcloud compute ssh --zone "us-central1-a" "scheduler-zen"
 ```
-This will allow pulling from our private GitHub repository.
+This will allow pulling from our private GitHub repository during the deployment process.

+## Update VERSION file
+Make sure the `VERSION` file is updated with the new version number.
+This version number will be used to tag the Docker image and name the VM template.

 ## Building the Docker Image
 In your terminal, navigate to the root directory of this project and run the following command: